pollere/connmon/README.md

 be added in the future.
 Since the seqno of the pure acks is not advancing, those packets will not be useful to create seqno rtd samples.

+ _Notes_
- Note that connmon produces more output than pping, close to one line per packet so a "quick" version (flag -Q) has been added that only prints lines when there is an RTD to print.
+    connmon produces more output than pping, close to one line per packet so a "quick" version (flag -Q) has been added that only prints lines when there is an RTD to print.
- For continued live use, output may be redirected to a file or piped to a display or summarization widget (see github.com/line2Chunk).
+    For continued live use, output may be redirected to a file or piped to a display or summarization widget (see github.com/line2Chunk). connmon can read from a pcapfile insead of a live interface and has an "emulation" mode (-e option) that outputs the lines at roughly real time

 ## Compiling ##